Wilfred L. Kelsey

 WWI and WWII

-Wilfred Leroy Kelsey served in the US Army during WWI and WWII.
-At the age of 18, he enlisted, listing his occupation as foreman of the Worcester Salt Company in Michigan.
-He was discharged in 1922.
+He served in the US Army during WWI and WWII.
+On June 30, 1919, at the age of 18, he enlisted for duty in WWI, listing his occupation as foreman of the Worcester Salt Company in Michigan.
+He served as a Private in the Quartermaster Corps – a chauffeur for Generals Eichelburger and Graves in the American Expeditionary Forces.
+He was honorably discharged in July, 1922.

 In 1942 Wilfred reenlisted at Fort Sheridan, Illinois and served as a Technical Sargent with the 531st Ordnance Heavy Maintenance Department.
 During World War II, the Ordnance Department was responsible for approximately half of all Army procurement, and the war expanded the department’s three areas of responsibility: the procurement and distribution of ordnance and equipment, the maintenance and repair of equipment, and the development and testing of new types of ordnance.
 Wilfred was discharged in 1946.